manishyadav1989/angularjs-pre-post-link/README.md

-AngularJs nested directive with communicate between both sample!
+AngularJs directive pre and post link sample!

-To get you started, we included a small hello world application.
+To get you started, we included a small test content into application.

 1) Open the index.html file into browser